sidarayteli/M2-EmbSys/Project/2_Architecture/README.md

 Real time clock can operate under low voltage also, Its operating voltage ranges from 2.3v to 5v and operating temperature is -45 ºC to 80 ºC.
 It keeps time and date accuratly, Here it is used to set irrigation time automatically.

 #### * Relay :
-It’s used to control the actuator.
+Relay having switching voltages VAC is at 250V and 10A and VDC is at 30V and 10A.
+Its trigger voltage(VDC) is 12V and trigger current is 20mA Operates under temperature range from -40°C to 85°C and humidity range of 20% to 85% Standard interface that can be controlled by microcontroller.
+Here it’s used to control the actuator.

 #### * Actuator :

-Used as motor pump to supply water to soil.
+DC motor operates under voltage of 4.5V to 9V and load current is approximately 250mA.
+In DC motor there many types based on their torque value.
+Here it is used as motor pump to supply water to soil.

 #### * Storage :
 To record data’s for analysis.
+For storage unit used as thingspeak cloud for analysing data.